-For vehicles with the Tire Pressure Monitor System (TPMS), this light comes on briefly when the engine is started.
+If equipped with the Tire Pressure Monitor System (TPMS), this light comes on briefly when the vehicle is started.
+It is located on the center stack, below the infotainment screen.
 It provides information about tire pressures and the TPMS.

 When the Light Is On Steady